 Michigan's Boyce Lake Fire southwest of Roscommon was contained at 1,556 acres after it threatened about 20 homes; several homes were saved by firebreaks.
 Michigan DNR called it the state's worst fire in five years.

-APRIL 18 -- STURGIS, SD: A fire near Dome Mountain northwest of Galena started yesterday afternoon and rapidly grew to over 100 acres; it was reported this morning at 325 acres.
+FIRE IN SOUTH DAKOTAAPRIL 18 -- STURGIS, SD: A fire near Dome Mountain northwest of Galena started yesterday afternoon and rapidly grew to over 100 acres; it was reported this morning at 325 acres.
 KOTA-TV reported that the Camp 5 Fire is at the head of Vanocker Canyon, and firefighters reported crowning and running with spot fires 200 yards ahead of the main fire.

 KELO-TV reported that the fire's five miles from Deadwood just south of Sturgis.
 Officials last night closed Boulder Canyon Highway 14-A.